AlgoTradingHub/theplatform-book/source/verbs/math/abs.md

-# Absolute value
+# Monadic absolute vаlue

-Returns the absolute value of a numeral or temporal, returns null for null.
+Returns the absolute vаlue of a numeral or temporal, returns null for null.

 **Syntax:** ```abs x; abs[x]```